 I like the Normcore mirror as it's well built, has a strong magnet with a heavy base to latch onto your machine, and has a good range of motion to view your espresso extraction.
 This is also the mirror I personally use at home.

 If you have wood accents on your espresso machine or accessories, then you should get a mirror that compliments it.
-We like this one from Peritory as it's well made, has a strong magnet, and a nice wooden design.
+I like this one from Peritory as it's well made, has a strong magnet, and a nice wooden design.

 Budget Coffee Mirror

 This magnet mirror from Pavant is a good alternative to the Normcore above, as it does the same job at a cheaper price.
 A mirror is a mirror after all.
-It's design is just a little more simpler and has a longer base, so keep this in mind if you have a smaller machine.
+It's design is just a little more simple and has a longer base, so keep this in mind if you have a smaller machine.

 Why do you need an espresso shot mirror?